 We maintain our offices at the business offices located at 6025 South Quebec Street, Suite #150, Englewood, Colorado 80111, of Summit, an affiliated corporation of which Mr. David C. Olson, the President, the Treasurer, a director and a controlling shareholder of EasyWeb, is the President, a director and the sole shareholder.
 Summit leases its offices from an unaffiliated company and shares the offices with that company and a number of other affiliated companies.
 We entered into the Agreement with Summit dated April 1, 2001, for use of office space, administrative support (including reception, secretarial and bookkeeping services) and technical support (including use of office, computer and telecommunications equipment) at Summit's offices.
 The agreement provides for us to pay Summit rent in the amount of \$4,000 in advance for a period of one year from April 1, 2001, to March 31, 2002, and the sum of \$15 per hour for bookkeeping services.
 Pursuant to the agreement, all other services, including administrative and technical support and web site design, development and sales, are provided by Summit free of charge until our Board of Directors determines that we have sufficient cash flow or earnings to pay Summit cash for the services.
-Pursuant to the agreement, we paid Summit \$4,000 for rent on April 1, 2001, and a total of \$1,016 for bookkeeping and other administrative services from January 1, 2001, through December 31, 2001.
+Pursuant to the agreement, we paid Summit \$4,000 for rent on April 1, 2001, and a total of \$960 and \$1,016 for bookkeeping and other administrative services for the years ended December 31, 2002 and 2001.
 We anticipate that the Board will make its determination based on our ability to pay Summit reasonable rates for these services based on current market conditions while at the same time maintaining sufficient capital to pay for ongoing operations, including the costs of marketing our products and services.
-During the period from March 11, 1999, through August 31, 2000, we were parties to the Agreement for Administrative support with Summit dated March 11, 1999, for use of office space, administrative support and technical support at Summit's offices.
-The agreement provided for us to pay Summit for these services the amount of \$1,500 per month commencing in the month of April 2000 in which we received the minimum proceeds of at least \$10